marshall7m/aipnd/README.md

 * Accuracy: 81.4

-Command Line Application:
+## Command Line Application:

-*
-* Using predict.py file to single prediction:
+Command line options using predict.py file for a single prediction:
+  * --input_image: Directory of image to be used for prediction
+  * --category_names: File containing a dictionary of the index and label of plant species
+  * --checkpoint: Trained model
+  * --top_k: Number of rankings to display that are below top prediction
+  * --device: GPU or CPU (GPU preferred)

+Example command line prompt:
 ```python predict.py --input_image flowers/valid/1/image_06739.jpg --category_names cat_to_name.json --checkpoint checkpoint.tar --top_k 5 --device gpu```